 The #1 most used tool by development teams might not be the most user-friendly if you’re relatively new to analytics, or it might be too expensive for your small startup.
-Or it may be that you’re an experience Group Product Manager who need something much more powerful.
+Or it may be that you’re an experienced Group Product Manager who needs something much more powerful.

 If you’re particularly interested in data visualization, check out this all-you-need-to-know guide, including our top 10 data visualization tools.